xKippi/pseudoqr/README.md

 If you find a bug you can keep it!
 Just kidding, please create an issue in this repository.

 # QR Code Version
 The QR Code version is basically just a paraphrase for the size of a QR Code.
 For example, a version 1 QR Code is 21 x 21 modules (a module is just a black dot).
-For more information and a list describing the size and data storage capabilities of different QR Code Version see [https://www.qrcode.com/en/about/version.html](https://www.qrcode.com/en/about/version.html).
+For more information and a list describing the size and data storage capabilities of different QR Code version see [https://www.qrcode.com/en/about/version.html](https://www.qrcode.com/en/about/version.html).

 # Disclaimer
 The script here is only provided for educational purposes.
 I am not responsible for anything **you** decide to do with this script.